Web Applications

 Exercise: Render simple web page

-Create a PHP file and use it to render simple web valid web page.
+Create a PHP file and use it to render a simple (and valid) web page.

-Create following properties and render them.
-Do one property at a time.
+Create the following variables and render them.
+Do one variable at a time.
 You can employ following fragment of code.

 You can upload the file to webik.
-Alternatively you can run following command to run PHP server locally.
-You have to run the command in directory where you PHP files are located.
+Alternatively, you can execute the following command to run the PHP server locally.
+You have to run the command in the directory where you PHP files are located.

 Always use htmlspecialchars to sanitize output of dynamic content.

-You can extend previous code or create a new PHPfile.
+You can extend the previous code or create a new PHP file.
 Utilize $_GET global property to access URL query arguments.
-Implement following functionality (Demo).
+Implement the following functionality (Demo).

-• Add link that navigate to counter - 1.
+• Add link that navigates to counter - 1.

-• Add link that navigate to counter + 1.
+• Add link that navigates to counter + 1.

 $counter = filter_input(INPUT_GET, "counter", FILTER_VALIDATE_INT);